-- 7.1 Staff will continue to progress work and intend to report on a preferred option to the Engineering Services Committee meeting in August.
+- 7.1 Staff will continue to progress work and intend to report on a preferred option to the Corporate Services Committee meeting in September 2012.
+It was felt that the Engineering Services Committee meeting on 11 October 2012 would restrict Council's ability to meet the timeline set by the Environment Court.
 To get to this stage, the results from the modelling will require analysis by the technical experts.
-Further modelling after collaboration (expected in mid-July) may also be required. - 7.2 Staff will investigate the need for a cost:benefit analysis on any preferred option. - 7.3 Staff will continue to consult with stakeholder groups as the practicable option assessment works are developed. - 7.4 Staff will report back to the Environment Court on progress against the updated programme previously submitted. - 7.5 A report is being prepared by Tonkin and Taylor outlining and summarising the technical advice given to date on the interim sand bag works.
+Further modelling after collaboration may also be required. - 7.2 Staff will investigate the need for a cost:benefit analysis on any preferred option. - 7.3 Staff will continue to consult with stakeholder groups as the practicable option assessment works are developed.

+- 7.4 Staff will report back to the Environment Court on progress against the updated programme previously submitted. - 7.5 A report is being prepared by Tonkin and Taylor outlining and summarising the technical advice given to date on the interim sand bag works.